kgeri/sandbox/hazelcast/src/main/java/org/ogreg/hazelcast/CalculatorServiceWithPolling.md

 Drawbacks:

-* Relies on tons of internal API that are also very deep and might change anytime :(
+* Relies on internal API that is also very deep and might change anytime :(